farirpgs/fari-games/_games/charge-rpg.md

 When you `Command`, you compel swift obedience with skills and respect.

 > You might intimidate or threaten to get what you want.
 You might ask a small militia to get their things together.
-You might order your undead minions to sacrifice themselves.
+You might order your undead minions to sacrifice themselves for you.
 You could also ask your familiar to look for something in a room (but Bonding might be better).

 When you `Focus`, you concentrate to accomplish a task that requires great strength of mind.